 Protecting Your Home with Title Insurance

-In the market for a new mortgage?
-We will be glad to help!
+In the market for a new mortgage loan?
+We'd be thrilled to answer your questions about our many mortgage solutions!
 Call us at (207) 571-8034.
-Want to get started?
+Ready to begin?
 Apply Now.

 A title company does all the research to insure that a property has clear title.
-Making sure that a property is clear of all legal encumbrances is the job of a title company.
+Making sure that a property is clear of all legal encumbrances is the job of a title insurance company.

-You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.
+You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
+- Defective title — "Defective title" covers any number of problems with the title to your home.
+It can even include a "contested title".
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Any number of other complicated problems define "Defective title" or "Clouded Title."
-The title insurance company will find these problems, or if they miss them, insure your loss up to the amount of the policy.
+Many other complicated problems define "Defective title" or "Clouded Title."
+The title insurance company will discover these title problems, or should they miss them, insure your loss up to the amount of the policy.